 3. Take ten

 Because presence is a practice, I suggest making a habit of it.
-Schedule 10 minutes a day that are entirely devoted to mindfulness.
-I love starting my morning with 10 minutes of meditation and prayer.
+Schedule 10 minutes a day that is entirely devoted to mindfulness.
+I love starting my morning with at least 10 minutes of meditation and prayer.
 Make a date with the moment.
 Start with 10 minutes today.